ChemotherapyFDA-approvedFirst-line

 Efficacy

-In clinical trials, nab-paclitaxel in combination with gemcitabine improved overall survival in patients with pancreatic cancer, with a median survival of approximately 6.4 months.
+In clinical trials, nab-paclitaxel in combination with gemcitabine improved overall survival and response rates in patients with pancreatic cancer, with approximately 35% of patients achieving a partial response.

 Side effects